annotatedtmg/annotatedtmg/tmg/martial.md

 ## Going to Marrakesh ## {#marrakesh}

+*"OK.
+Franklin, I can't count this one off for some reason, I'm not sure why.
+Sorry."*

 The fog is lifting from the water \\
 The bells are sounding on the boats \\
 And our love is a monster, plain and simple \\